isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-proc-maps/c-vis-proc-maps.md

 ---
 description: You can create other visualizations from a process map.
-seo-description: You can create other visualizations from a process map.
-seo-title: Create a visualization from a process map
 solution: Analytics
 title: Create a visualization from a process map
 topic: Data workbench